Purdue-CS193/homework-0-ncrockerPurdue/index.md

 # Nathan Crocker's First CS193 Homework

+## Favorite things about CS 193
+- The memes in the presentations
+- The jokes
+- Actually learning about the terminal

 ## Welcome to GitHub Pages

 1. You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.